hrilabtufts/DIARC_Space_Station_Simulation/README.md

 # DIARC Unity Space Station Simulation

-This repository contains the DIARC space station simulation comprised of two executables and a Python script for launching the docker containers and services required to simulate a PR2 running DIARC.
+This repository contains the DIARC space station simulation comprised of two release executables and a Python script for launching the docker containers and services required to simulate a PR2 running DIARC.

 ## Quickstart